Module 3 of 5

 Before investing in fine-tuning, ask whether it is necessary.
 Three approaches exist for improving model performance, and each fits different circumstances.

-Prompting (covered in Day 2) is the right starting point when zero-shot or few-shot performance meets your validation threshold, when you need flexibility across multiple tasks, when you have little or no labeled data, or when the task aligns well with the model’s pre-training distribution.
+Prompting (covered in Module 2) is the right starting point when zero-shot or few-shot performance meets your validation threshold, when you need flexibility across multiple tasks, when you have little or no labeled data, or when the task aligns well with the model’s pre-training distribution.

 Fine-tuning is the right choice when prompting produces systematic errors that more or better examples cannot resolve, when you need consistent output formatting across thousands of classifications, when you have labeled data (hundreds to thousands of examples), or when domain-specific language or conventions are not handled well by general-purpose models.

 A simplified decision tree for choosing between prompting, RAG, and fine-tuning.
-Real decisions often involve hybrid approaches : for example, using RAG and fine-tuning together.
+Real decisions often involve hybrid approaches, for example using RAG and fine-tuning together.
 The key factor is validation: if your current approach meets your threshold, added complexity is not justified.
 Illustrative diagram.

 What Fine-Tuning Does